moov2/orchard-development-theme/README.md

 [Download the source files](https://github.com/moov2/orchard-development-theme/archive/master.zip) into a directory named after your theme.
 It's not critical, but the `package.json` file should be modified to reflect your project.

+## Pattern Library

+In order to show different components available to the theme we're providing a pattern library.
+Currently the pattern library is using our [development pattern library](https://github.com/moov2/development-pattern-library), which is using [Fractal](https://fractal.build/) and it's included in the theme as a git submodule.
+When converting this theme to a bespoke theme, this submodule should be replaced with the git repository that contains the bespoke extension of development-pattern-library.

+The stylesheet for this theme is generated using Sass styles from the pattern library.

+When creating a distributable version of the theme, the pattern library is compiled to HTML and included in the `PatternLibrary` directory of the distributable.

 ## Commands

 ### Develop